What does an oral Chlamydia infection look like?

 What is oral Chlamydia?

-Oral Chlamydia occurs when Chlamydia trachomatis bacteria (the bacteria that cause Chlamydia) infect the mucous membranes in your mouth and throat.
+Unlike most Chlamydia infections, which affect the genital area, Oral Chlamydia occurs when Chlamydia trachomatis bacteria (the bacteria that cause Chlamydia) infect the mucous membranes in your mouth and throat.

-As for prevalence, oral Chlamydia is less common than genital Chlamydia, but it’s not rare.
+As for prevalence, Oral Chlamydia is less common than genital Chlamydia, but it’s not rare.
 The exact statistics can vary depending on the population and region.
 However, it’s estimated that, of people who report to a sexual health clinic, about 1.5% have an oral Chlamydia infection.

 How do you get oral Chlamydia?

 The most common way this happens is when you perform oral sex on a male or female partner who has an existing genital Chlamydia infection.
+It’s more common when oral sex is performed on men.
+This way, the bacteria on the infected penis have more prolonged contact with the mucous membranes in the mouth.

 You can also get an oral Chlamydia infection by performing oral-anal stimulation on someone who has an anal Chlamydia infection, though this is relatively rare.